Climbing To Island Peak

 Your travel insurance, visa fees, and other personal expenses contribute to your overall cost of climbing Island Peak.

-Boundless Adventure has long provided service for Island peak climbing.
-We have a 95% success rate at each climbing peak, including Island Peak.
-If you want to be a part of the thrilling journey of Island Peak with us, just let us know by WhatsApp at +977 9851033819 or email us now.
+Boundless Adventure has long provided service for Island Peak climbing.
+We have a 95% success rate on each climb, including Island Peak.
+If you want to be part of the thrilling journey of Island Peak with us, just let us know via WhatsApp at +977 9851033819 or by email now.

 We have made it quick for our clients to book online.
-However, when pre-booking online, you must provide 20% of the package’s charge, and you can pay us the rest before starting your journey in Kathmandu.
+However, when pre-booking online, you must pay 20% of the package cost, and you can pay the rest before starting your journey in Kathmandu.

 Detailed Itinerary

-The island peak climbing trip itinerary is 15 days, including the Mount Everest Base Camp Trek.
-But, the itinerary will be shorter if you want to go to Climbing Island Peak without base camp.
-However, it is also possible for you to go on a side trip to Chitwan, the birthplace of Lord Buddha Lumbini.
+The island peak-climbing trip itinerary is 15 days and includes the Mount Everest Base Camp Trek.
+But the itinerary will be shorter if you want to go to Climbing Island Peak without the base camp.
+However, you can also take a side trip to Chitwan, the birthplace of Lord Buddha, Lumbini.

-However, if you want to go Island peak climbing, we should fly into the Lukla Airport from Kathmandu and continue to Namche Bazaar.
+However, if you want to climb Island Peak, we should fly from Kathmandu to Lukla Airport and then continue to Namche Bazaar.
 Similarly, Tyangbouche, Dindbouche, and Chhukung were overnight.
-Get summit, return to Lukla Airport, and take off by plane and overnight in Kathmandu.
+Reach the summit, return to Lukla Airport, take a plane, and spend the night in Kathmandu.

 Day01